 - Land Use Policy 54.
-In accordance with RCW 36.70A.070(5)(c)... -protect against conflicts with the use of agricultural, forest, and mineral resource lands designated under RCW 36.70A.170.

-This policy is implemented through Comprehensive Plan Land Use designations, zoning designations, and zoning code provisions.

-- Land Use Goal 15.
+In accordance with RCW 36.70A.070(5)(c)... - ...protect against conflicts with the use of agricultural, forest, and mineral resource lands designated under RCW 36.70A.170.
+This policy is implemented through Comprehensive Plan Land Use designations, zoning designations, and zoning code provisions. - Land Use Goal 15.
 Develop strategies for future use and compatibility for properties used for minerals. - Land Use Policy 77.
 Require that all plats, short plats, development permits, and building permits issued for development activities on, or within five hundred feet of, lands designated as mineral resource lands, contain a notice that the site is within or near designated mineral resource lands on which a variety of commercial activities may occur that are not compatible with residential development for certain periods of limited duration.
-The notice for mineral resource lands shall also inform that an application might be made for mining-related activities, including mining, extraction, washing, crushing, stockpiling, blasting, transporting, and recycling of minerals. - Land Use Policy 78.
+The notice for mineral resource lands shall also inform that an application might be made for mining-related activities, including mining, extraction, washing, crushing, stockpiling, blasting, transporting, and recycling of minerals.

+- Land Use Policy 78.
 Kitsap County should determine if adequate mineral resources are available for projected needs from currently designated mineral resource lands. - Land Use Policy 79.
 Coordinate with the Washington State Department of Natural Resources (DNR) to ensure that future reclamation plans are consistent with the comprehensive planning for the site and surrounding area, as well as any permits issued by the Department of Natural Resources. - Economic Development Goal 1.
-Promote a healthy and diverse economy that provides for a strong and diverse tax base, encourages business formation, retention, and expansion; creates industrial and professional

-- business and employment opportunities to attract new business to the County. - Economic Development Policy 3.
-Provide a diverse mix and appropriate range of commercial, industrial and business land uses that will encourage economic activity capable of providing living-wage jobs and reasonably scaled to the needs of the community. - c.
+Promote a healthy and diverse economy that provides for a strong and diverse tax base, encourages business formation, retention, and expansion; creates industrial and professional business and employment opportunities to attract new business to the County. - Economic Development Policy 3.
+Provide a diverse mix and appropriate range of commercial, industrial and business land uses that will encourage economic activity capable of providing living-wage jobs and reasonably scaled to the needs of the community. - Gorst Policy 17.
+Allocate population to the Gorst UGA based on the Gorst Subarea Plan.
+Ensure allocations are also consistent with Countywide Planning Policies.
+Until such time as population is available for allocation to Gorst to support mine site redevelopment following reclamation, the mineral resource overlay will continue. - c.
 The subject parcel(s) is suitable for the requested land use designation based upon, but not limited to, access, provision of utilities, consistency with existing and planned uses, environmental constraints and compatibility with the neighborhood;